krol3/container-security-checklist/README.md

 - Kernel exploits

 **Best practices:**
-- [x] Keep the host kernel patched to prevent a range of known vulnerabilities, many of which can result in container espaces.
-Since the kernel is shared by the container and the host, kernel exploits when an attacker manages to run on a container can directly affect the host.
+- [x] Keep the host kernel patched to prevent a range of known vulnerabilities, many of which can result in container escape.
+Since the kernel is shared by the container and the host, the kernel exploits when an attacker manages to run on a container can directly affect the host.
 - [x] Use CIS-Benchmark for the operating system.